TritonDataCenter/rfd/rfd/0082/README.md

   process and, eventually, ensure we timeout such processes when all but a number of individual agents setup have finished within _acceptable time_ and we still have one or more instances hanging.
+  **Average agent install/update time and users warning:** Given the default timeouts for agent install/update are huge (1 hour for the cn-agent task, for example), it would be desirable to collect the time that it takes for each server and, when waiting too long for a given server setup, we could warn the user that the install is taking way longer than the average time for other servers, which will possibly mean a failure for that particular instance.
 - Similarly, we could definitely bump the number of agents updates we run in parallel from the current default of `5` to something bigger.
 Starting with `20` or so could be a good idea.
 - Additionally, there's a pretty good idea worth investigating regarding trying to use the